Obermiller/TypeExtensions/Obermiller.TypeExtensions/README.md

 Many of these methods are static methods to extend common types within C#.

-Currently, it has no prerequisites aside from being utilized with .Net 6 or .Net 7.
+Currently, it has no prerequisites aside from being utilized with .Net 6 - 8.

 At the moment, this package includes methods for:

 - Booleans
 - Classes
+- DateTimes
 - Enumerables
 - Strings